Is this new account from Santander any good?

 Andy’s Analysis

-Though it’s ticking all the right boxes, with cashback and high interest rates, the restrictions cause it to fall short of competitors that offer the same benefits.
-So it’s not the best account for spending or savings.
+Though it’s ticking all the right boxes, with cashback and high interest rates, the spending restrictions cause it to fall short of competitors that offer the same benefits.

-Where it is worth a look is the cashback on bills.
-It’s disappointing to see the end of the 123 Lite account for new customers, but if you missed out on that account I’d say the Edge is still worth a look as it’s better to be earning something on your bills than nothing and you’ll get access to a decent rate for your savings.
+It is worth a look is the cashback on bills too – but only if you missed out on the 123 Lite or 123 accounts. in that case I’d say the Edge is still worth a look as it’s better to be earning something on your bills than nothing.

 I’ve been thinking of coming out of the 123 account and going to something else….. edge….
 ISA? as I will have to pay tax on my interest with the 123 account